kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

     - estimated throughput: one per Pod created by the Job controller, when Pod finishes or is removed.
     - originating component: kube-controller-manager
-  - PATCH Jobs, to add and remove finalizers.
+  - PATCH Jobs, to remove finalizers.
-    - estimated throughput: two calls for each Job created.
+    - estimated throughput: one call for each Job created.
     - originating component: kube-controller-manager
   - PUT Job status, to keep track of uncounted Pods.
     - estimated throughput: at least one per Job sync.
 The job controller